shreyyay/Intent-detection/README.md

 When we evaluate our model in the given test set we find 86.79% accuracy.

 we can improve the accuracy of our model by concatenating ELMO embedding with diffrent word embedding like word2vec and glove.

-Also we can use residual Bi-lstm connection in our model.

-We can also add one or more convolution layer .